arlegotin/agent-badge/README.md

 ## Contributing

-Install dependencies with `npm ci`, then use `npm run typecheck`, `npm test -- --run`, and `npm run docs:check` before opening a change.
+If you think AI-assisted work should be visible and measurable, you’re in the right repo.

 The maintainer workflow and support boundary live in [CONTRIBUTING.md](CONTRIBUTING.md).